-Currently under the Veterinary Surgeons Act 1986, disclosing information regarding a complaint against a veterinary practitioner is not permitted.
-Under the proposed bill this restriction will be repealed.
-All information other than confidential information will be made publicly available.
-The intent of these changes is to enhance the transparency of disciplinary proceedings and in so doing to enhance the accountability of the board.
-I turn now to hospital licensing.
-It is proposed that the current system be simplified and that the licensing of premises will apply only to veterinary hospitals where major surgery is undertaken.
-As at 30 June 2003, there were 624 licensed veterinary hospitals in New South Wales.
-In order to gain a licence, a veterinary hospital will need to demonstrate to the board that it can effectively carry out major surgery to acceptable standards of veterinary care.
+As at 30 June 2003, there were 624 licensed veterinary hospitals in NSW.
+In order to gain a licence, a veterinary hospital will need to demonstrate to the Board that it can effectively carry out major surgery to acceptable standards of veterinary care.
 This will remove the need to maintain prescriptive standards for hospitals and allow flexibility with regard to veterinary practices that wish to provide a small number of specialty services.
 It will also allow these hospitals to demonstrate to the board that they can meet current veterinary standards in innovative ways.

-It is also proposed that the rules applying to ownership and business structures of veterinary practices will be changed.
-The bill allows any form of business arrangement to be used to set up a veterinary practice, so long as the majority interest in its ownership is held by one or more registered veterinary practitioners.
-This will ensure that the persons with the controlling interest in a veterinary practice are directly accountable for the standards of veterinary care provided at that practice as they are in a position to influence business decisions of the practice accordingly.
-These provisions free up the current controls by allowing for non-veterinary business partners.
-In terms of advertising, it is proposed that all previous controls on advertising by veterinary practitioners and the provisions in the Veterinary Surgeons Code of Conduct be repealed.
-The basis for this is that the Trade Practices Act 1974 and the Fair Trading Act 1987 provide adequate protection to the public.
+In terms of advertising it is proposed that all previous controls on advertising by veterinary practitioners and the provisions in the Veterinary Surgeons Code of Conduct, be repealed.

+The basis for this is that the Commonwealth Trade Practices Act 1974 and the New South Wales Fair Trading Act 1987 provide adequate protection to the public.
 The current controls in the Act merely duplicate these existing statutory controls.

-In summary, I believe the new Veterinary Practice Bill 2003 introduces a number of significant reforms which on the one hand will make a significant contribution to meeting the animal welfare concerns of the New South Wales public, and on the other hand will ensure a high level of efficiency in the provision of animal care services in this State.
+In summary, I believe the new Veterinary Practice Bill 2003 introduces a number of significant reforms, which on the one hand will make a significant contribution to meeting the animal welfare concerns of the NSW public, and on the other, will ensure a high level of efficiency in the provision of animal care services in this State.

 I commend the bill to the House.